chenh-z/CS61A/README.md

 ### step 2 : Install Python 3

-Type `sudo apt install python3 ` to install
+Type `sudo apt install python3 ` to install  <!--apt: an instruction progress which install, update, delete and control application packs.-->

 To view the version, you can type ` python3 --version`